CaptainCodeman/rdx/docs/background.md

 One of the things I wanted with Rdx is something that provided all the basic features that you typically need in a state store for an app, in a tiny bundle size, with an API that also reduces the amount of app code you have to write.

-Here's what you get with just 4Kb minified / 1.83Kb gzipped JavaScript:
+Here's what you get with just 4Kb minified / 1.83Kb gzipped JavaScript (about half the size of Redux alone):

 * Redux-like state container
 * Integration with Redux DevTools